-After a few months of having tried a weighted blanket on my bed and couch, I’ve grown to really like them—although my initial concerns still factor in.
+After more than a year of using a weighted blanket on my bed and couch, I’ve grown to really like it—although my initial concerns still factor in.
 I only want the weighted blanket on me when I’m completely settled in—no going back to the fridge for more apple juice once I’m inside my cocoon—and yep, my weak, weak arms have trouble pulling it back up over me if it slips off my bed.
 On the bright side, I’ve found that when I’m inside my little weighted nest, I do experience a dip in fidgeting and mind-wandering, bringing on both quicker and deeper sleep.

 What is a Weighted Blanket, Exactly?

 “They’re distinct from traditional comforters because rather than being filled with a more standard fill like cotton, down, or polyester, they are typically filled with glass pellets or beads,” McGlocklin says.
 "The resulting experience is one of distributed weight or pressure over your entire body.
 They’ve been called gravity blankets for this very same reason.”

 What’s the Science Behind It?